-Bloat is when the dog’s stomach expands due to too much air and GDV is when the stomach twists.
+Bloat is when the dog’s stomach expands due to too much air and gastric dilatation-volvulus is when the stomach twists.

-GDV is a life-threatening condition that requires immediate medical attention.
+GDV is a life-threatening and serious condition that requires immediate medical attention.

 A dog that eats too fast may show signs and symptoms such as gagging during and after they eat, choking and vomiting.

-When a puppy east too fast it will often get hiccups or vomit.
+When a puppy eats too fast it will often get hiccups or vomit.